 The scientific and clinical communities have a better understanding of and access to experimental vaccines for the prevention and treatment of emerging or re-emerging viral infections, as well as for further clinical investigation.

 Candidate vaccines are available for emerging and re-emerging viral infections, increasing therapeutic options for clinical deployment in case of an epidemic or pandemic.

 Scope: Infectious diseases remain a major threat to health and health security in the EU and globally.
-Viral disease emergence is expected to accelerate due to among other, climate change, and thus a proactive approach to the development of vaccine-based antiviral prophylactics and therapeutics in preparedness for future infectious disease outbreaks is needed.
+Viral disease emergence is already being accelerated by climate change, and thus a proactive approach to the development of vaccine-based antiviral prophylactics and therapeutics in preparedness for future infectious disease outbreaks is needed.
 The availability of vaccines that can be adjusted to variants would provide a critical preparedness measure against future health threats, due to infectious disease epidemics or pandemics.

 Proposals should exclusively pursue the development of existing prophylactic and therapeutic vaccine candidates targeting at least one of the following prototype viruses: